LedjoLleshaj/rentflix-frontend/WCAG_OUT.md

   >Non abbiamo link? ma nella sidebar solo buttoni che reinderizzano la view

+- 2.5.1 Pointer Gestures: All functionality that uses multipoint or path-based gestures for operation can be operated with a single pointer without a path-based gesture, unless a multipoint or path-based gesture is essential.

+  >Nelle slider della tabella quando si parla di dimensioni piccole e possibile cambiare usando arrayKey e anche mouse pointer.

 - 2.5.2 Pointer Cancellation: For functionality that can be operated using a single pointer, at least one of the following is true: